michaelkaffel/michaelkaffel/README.md

+# WELCOME TO MY PROFILE

 <img alt="Me and Lu" src="IMG_0857.jpeg"  width="100" align="right">

-### WELCOME TO MY PROFILE

 Looking forward to **learning** a ton and securing a fully _remote_ position.

-I'm enjoying the puzzle solving aspects of this introduction.
+I'm enjoying the puzzle solving aspects of this experience.

 I am just getting started but i am very excited.